EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-12-24-FabricGraphs/FabricGraphs.md

 ### Querying the Graph

-With the graph created, we can query it using GQL.
-Since variable-length paths aren't supported, we'll query for direct permissions:
+With the graph created, we can query it using GQL:

 ```gql
 MATCH (p:Person {name: "Leslie Johnson"})-[:PERSON_MEMBER_OF]->(g:UserGroup)